GabrielDougherty/desktop-image-switcher/README.md

 ![Security and Privacy -> Accessiblity -> Allow the apps below to control your computer](screenshots/allow-control-2.png)

 If the prompt fails for some reason, you can add your terminal emulator to the list at `Security and Privacy -> Accessiblity -> Allow the apps below to control your computer`.
 [Apple support article](https://support.apple.com/guide/mac-help/allow-accessibility-apps-to-access-your-mac-mh43185/mac)

+## See Also

+I wrote a blog post about my debugging process leading up to creation of this tool: https://gabrieldougherty.com/posts/macos-change-desktop-background-image/